idanco666/cynerio-task-tracker/README.md

 Start the system using:

-docker compose --profile pr od up --build
+docker compose --profile prod up --build

 Access frontend from: